 Putting Together Your Champagne Gift Basket

-As long as you choose Champagne from a high-quality producer for your basket, then the wine should speak for itself.
+As long as you choose Champagne from a high-quality producer, then the wine should speak for itself.
 However, to make sure that your gift looks as polished as possible, follow these additional tips:

 - Pick a color scheme that complements the wine’s label.
 For example, Veuve Clicquot’s iconic orange label goes well with rich, dark browns, shimmery golds, and deep greens.
 If you have many different wines in the basket, you can also use a single color for the ribbon, filler material, and any wrapping paper you use to make the basket look more cohesive and sophisticated.
 Neutral shades like black, white, grey, and navy unify a colorful Champagne gift basket.

 - Place durable, quality bar towels at the bottom of the basket as filler.
-Towels protect the bottles, stemware, and other fragile accessories from getting damaged when you transport the basket.
-They’re also practical–I don’t know anyone with too many kitchen or bar towels.
+Towels protect the bottles, stemware, and other fragile accessories from getting damaged in transit.

-- Put the non-wine items (like snacks and accessories) in first and the Champagne in last.
-You should keep the wine on its side under cool, dark storage conditions–such as in a cellar or in professional storage–for as long as possible.
-I usually put the bottles in the basket no more than a couple hours before the gift exchange.
-As an added benefit, this also means that your gift recipient can drink the wine right away if they choose; the Champagne should still be at or near serving temperature.
+- Put the Champagne in last, after non-wine items (like snacks and accessories).
+You should keep the wine on its side under cool, dark storage conditions–such as in a cellar or professional storage–for as long as possible.
+Put the bottles in the basket no more than two hours before the gift exchange.
+As an added benefit, the Champagne should still be at or near serving temperature when you give it, so your recipient can drink the wine right away if they choose.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.